-Sensing Table Cape: seeing hearing, feeling [time.le.ner] has been designed to provide novel sensory exploration and understanding Table Cape, beyond the tulips in October. time.le.ner is an original recorded name given to Table Cape by the First Nations peoples of the Northwest coast.
-This project aims to encourage locals and visitors alike to experience time.le.ner across a broad sensory field, in ways that are humanly not possible.
-It is envisioned that tourism assets created as part of this project will support increased tourism visitation to the Northwest coast, which typically experiences less tourism visitation than other parts of the state, particularly in autumn and winter months.
-The equipment and software purchased as part of this grant will provide an ongoing platform for local artists and students, to develop digital skills and capabilities to continue development of creative content that showcases the region in unique and novel ways.
-The project, launched 7 October 2021, has been possible with the generous support from the Austrade Regional Recovery Grant funds in 2021.
+Sensing Table Cape: Seeing, Hearing, Feeling Table Cape has been designed to provide novel sensory exploration and understanding of Table Cape, beyond the tulips in October.
+This project aims to encourage locals and visitors alike to experience Table Cape across a broad sensory field in ways that are not humanly possible.
+It is envisioned that the tourism assets created as part of this project will support increased tourism visitation to the Northwest coast, which typically experiences less tourism visitation than other parts of the state, particularly in Autumn and Winter months.
+The equipment and software purchased as part of this grant will provide an ongoing platform for local artists and students to develop digital skills and capabilities to continue development of creative content that showcases the region in unique and novel ways.
+The project, launched 7 October 2021, has been made possible with the generous support from the Austrade Regional Recovery Grant funds in 2021.
 Sensing Table Cape offers a self-guided sound walk experience, interactive virtual reality journeys, a projection mapped lightshow on the Table Cape Lighthouse and a self-curated digital touch exploration of local content streams to support discovery of Table Cape, its people and its surrounds.
-The experiences will be launched in Wynyard as part of the “Permission to Trespass” winter event OFF Season over the month of July.
+The experiences will be launched in Wynyard as part of the winter event OFF season over the month of July 2023.

-“Weenapooleah Stories” provides a visual platform of winter projections of artwork under the moonlight and the stars, imparting knowledge from the artist to the audience.
-Weenapooleah, is the local First Nation word for “moonlight” and represents an important cultural touchstone to the local North West tribe, the Tommeginner who travelled seasonally across the Northwest, including Table Cape.
-The full moon represented a time for Tommeginner people to gather, share food, spiritual experiences, stories and knowledge around fire light.
-“Weenapooleah Stories”, provides us an opportunity to connect to a similar experience, an opportunity to learn, and share stories and knowledge around a different kind of light, but still under weenapooleah (moonlight) again.
+Moonlight Stories provides a visual platform of winter projections of artwork under the moonlight and the stars, imparting knowledge from the artist to the audience.
+Moonlight represents an important cultural touchstone to the local North West tribe the Tommeginner, who travelled seasonally across the Northwest, including Table Cape.
+The full moon represented a time for Tommeginner people to gather, share food, stories and knowledge around firelight.
+Moonlight Stories provides us an opportunity to connect to a similar experience, an opportunity to learn, and share stories and knowledge around a different kind of light, but still under moonlight.

 The aim of this work is to provide an opportunity for the audience to take an intimate journey into the hearts and minds of the Tasmanian Aboriginal community while also reflecting on our shared histories and connections. tunapri is a Palawa Kani language word that loosely translates to ‘knowledge’ and encompasses the intentions and concept behind the work.
 It can be interpreted as knowledge of country, knowledge of community, knowledge of culture or knowledge of self.
 Ultimately, we are sharing our knowledge of place and people.